tgteacher/BigData-LA2/README.md

 4. Clone your fork and implement the assignment.
 5. Push your solution to your fork.
 6. Release your fork on GitHub

+Your code will be tested with Python 3.6.

 ## Grading